Morphic-Void/morphic-manifold-engine/docs/backlog/live_dom_design.md

 adapter.
 This virtual adapter is confined to boundary IO and does not shape either DOM's native access model.

+JSON parsing and writing are deliberately deferred until after the baked document exists.
+This permits one writer implementation to be verified against both native representations.
+The parser will also depend on the planned low-level UTF ingester and normalisation layer; JSON IO must consume that layer rather than becoming an accidental substitute for it.

 ## Deferred layers

 Schema and high-level domain systems sit above the live DOM.
 Schema may be